Gooru/ln-rescope/README.md

 - Define entry point which should be able to take context and calculate rescope
 - Define how and where do we store rescoped content?
 Same DB same format or we change the format?
 - Navigate map should honor the Rescope definition
-- Remove the code to call the internal baseline API